-Connecting people with wellbeing and mental health services
+Connecting people with well-being and mental health services

 We recently launched the Covid-19 Information Centre across Facebook.
 This dedicated space helps elevate official information and provides advice and tips from authoritative Facebook Pages.
 To ensure people have access to locally relevant information, we are featuring detailed information to access mental health and crisis helplines.
-In Australia, Lifeline, Kids Help Line, Beyond Blue and Headspace and in New Zealand, Lifeline & Youthline and 1737 Need to Talk all feature in the Covid-19 Information Centre.
+In Australia, Lifeline, Kids Help Line, Beyond Blue, and Headspace, and in New Zealand, Lifeline & Youthline and 1737 Need to Talk all feature in the Covid-19 Information Centre.